paltalabs/create-soroban-dapp/README.md

 # Get those containers up!

+Make sure you have configured your .env file with the necessary variables.
+You can find an example in the .env.example file.

 We will use docker-compose to get the containers up and running.
 This will rise a container for a local Stellar blockchain and another container with soroban-preview, which has all the necessary dependancies to deploy and interact with the contracts.
 Along with the dapp container that will run the front-end of the dapp.

 ```bash